tanjoewel/TMS/README.md

 - Rnumber can be above 9999.
 Need to change the table.
 - The acronym and Rnumber for an application is readonly after creation.
 The rest can be editable.
 - Use our own service for the sending of email.
-  - Use Ethereal for email testing.
+  - Use Ethereal for email testing (although i don't mind spamming my personal gmail for this)
 - Description box must be big enough so that we don't need to scroll up and down
   - At least 5 lines must fit.
 - For RBAC, we can create a general middleware (re-use the checkAdmin middleware, but make it more general) and pass in an array of roles.
 To do this we need to have a set of roles defined somewhere.